hemingkx/SpecDec/readme.md

     --batch ${batch} --beam ${beam} --strategy ${strategy}
 ```

-> We test the inference latency of GAD with batch 1 implementation, check `inference_paper.py` for details.
+> We test the inference latency of SpecDec with batch 1 implementation, check `inference_paper.py` for details.
 >
-> check `inference_drafter.py` for inference with our NAT drafter only.
+> check `inference_drafter.py` for inference with our NAR drafter only.

 Calculating compound split bleu: